schorts99/Smart-Pump/design-doc.md

 #### Login

-To authenticate the user, we're requesting the API a `JWT` that only will be available to the API.
+To authenticate the user, we're requesting the API a `JWT`.

 ## Future Considerations

 Add a dependency container to do the dependency injection through the container and be able to have for example a singleton for the AuthProviders and only request for auth once.
 Not implemented directly to the possible change of the piece.

-`JSONAPIConnector` will handle errors better in future releases.
+`JSONAPIConnector` will handle errors better in future releases, currently it throws an HTTPException that doesn't contain the jsonapi error list.

 #### Authentication